redwoodjs/redwood/docs/docs/docker.md

 :::note The Dockerfile is experimental

-We've worked hard to optimize the Dockerfile and make the whole experience from setup to deploy smooth, but the Dockerfile still may change slightly as we make more optimizations and collaborate with more deploy providers.
+We've worked hard to optimize the Dockerfile and make the whole experience from setup to deploy smooth, but the Dockerfile still may change as we make more optimizations and collaborate with more deploy providers.

 :::